monuk7735/nope-remote/README.md

 Contributions are welcome!
 Please feel free to invoke `Issue` or `Pull Request`.

 ## 🎗️ Credits & Acknowledgments
--   **irdb**: Contains/accesses codes from https://github.com/probonopd/irdb
+- Contains/accesses irdb by Simon Peter and contributors, used under permission.
+For licensing details and for information on how to contribute to the database, see  https://github.com/probonopd/irdb

 ## 📄 License